NormallyNormal/Marchless-Menger-Sponge/README.md

 This is a Godot 4 (4.5.1) spatial fragment shader that renders a Menger Sponge fractal onto a plane mesh surface.
 Instead of using thousands of polygons to model, or implementing expensive raymarching, this uses a fast raycast check for each fractal level, which removes the need for iterative "marching."

+menger_sponge.gdshader is the only file of real significance.
+Everything else is setup for the demo project.

 ## Parameters
 hole_iterations: Number of fractal iterations for the hole pattern.
 Higher = more detail, more cost.